jenktruong/TidyTuesday/README.md

-#TidyTuesday
+# TidyTuesday

 This is my TidyTuesday GitHub repo where I store my visualizations and code for TidyTuesday datasets each week.
 Datasets are provided by @rfordatascience and can be found in their [repository](https://github.com/rfordatascience/tidytuesday/).

-##Contents
+## Contents

+- TidyTuesday R project file (TidyTuesday.Rproj)
 - folder for each year: 2020, 2021, 2022
-- subfolders for respective dates in ISO format (ie. 2022-01-11)
+	- subfolders for respective weeks in ISO format (ie. 2022-01-11)
-- RMarkdowns for data exploration and data visualization
+		- R Markdowns for data exploration and data visualization
 		- PNGs for final graphs

 Finalized visualizations can be found on my [Twitter](https://twitter.com/jenjentro).